webix-hub/docs/data/api/ui.filemanager_onpathcomplete_event.md

 onPathComplete
 =============

-@todo:
-	complete

 @short:
-	fires when a path to a folder is complete
+	fires when a path to a folder is completely shown in the related control

 @params:

-- id 	string		the folder id
+- id 	string		id of the folder in  question

 @example:
 $$("fmanager").attachEvent("onPathComplete",function(id){